catchsomnath/ddi-data-archivists-guide/introduction.rst

 9. Quality assessment
 10. Producing the output for publication

-Also provided (in appendix) is the IHSN DDI Reviewers’ Feedback Form which provides a standard tool for the assessment of survey metadata by an external reviewer.
+Also provided (in appendix) is the IHSN DDI Reviewer's Feedback Form which provides a standard tool for the assessment of survey metadata by an external reviewer.

 This Guide is not an IHSN Toolkit reference or training manual.
 It is assumed that users are already familiar with the Toolkit.
-A Toolkit User’s Guide is available at www.surveynetwork.org/toolkit.
+A Toolkit User's Guide is available at www.surveynetwork.org/toolkit.

 Before you start: organizing your files
 ---------------------------------------------
 Documentation of a dataset will be considerably facilitated if you organize your data and other files properly.
 We recommend that, before anything else, you create the necessary directories as follows:

 *	Create a directory for the survey.
-We suggest you name it using the survey’s abbreviated name and year, e.g. “HIES2007” for “Household Income and Expenditure Survey 2007”
+We suggest you name it using the survey's abbreviated name and year, e.g. "HIES2007" for "Household Income and Expenditure Survey 2007"
 *	Create various sub-directories for the data files (and for the various versions of the dataset if relevant)
 *	Create sub-directories for the documentation and for the program files if relevant (see example).
 .. image:: images/org_files.png